Please find attached our latest newsletter which contains details of some of our current and future events, legal news and offers to members.

 You can also join the LSLA via our website as well as sign up for future events on it.

 We hope that our website will prove a source of information for members.
-Please let us know if you have any comments on it.

 LIST OF SUPERVISING SOLICITORS